Mission Nuestra Señora del Espíritu Santo de Zúñiga: Relocation to Goliad

 Mission La Bahía moved in 1749 to what is now Goliad, Texas on the San Antonio River.
 Temporary "jacales" housing was built from log and clay (waddle and daub), with construction of stone and mortar outer defensive walls and interior buildings initiated—but not reaching completion until 1758.
 The mission facilities inside the surrounding stone walls included rooms to house the priests and the Indian families, a granary, workrooms, and a separately located forge.
 Just across the river the complementing fortress Presidio La Bahía was built.
-The mission found success educating and serving the tribes Aranama, Piguique, Manos de Perro, Tamique, Tawakoni, and Tonkawa in the area, but by the early 1830s was facing opposition from raiding Apaches and Comanches.
+The mission found success educating and serving the tribes Aranama, Piguique, Manos de Perro, Tamique, Tawakoni, and Tonkawa the area, but by the early 1830s was facing opposition from raiding Apaches and Comanches.

 The mission became the first large cattle ranch in Texas, with near 40,000 free-roaming cattle at the height of production in about 1778.
 The large herds of Texas longhorns and mustangs were cared for by the vaquero Indians from the mission.
 The mission inhabitants also grew large crops of grain, fruit, and vegetables to support themselves and for trade with others.
 Cattle and livestock were also driven to and traded with the other missions in east Texas and western Louisiana.

 Closing and restoration

 The mission was to be secularized in 1794, but La Bahía remained in service until Mexican Independence in 1821.
 However, two Franciscans refused to leave and remained as parish priests.
 In 1830 the mission was finally secularized.
 With most Indians having already left, the premium lands of the mission were acquired by the local Mexican and American colonists.
 The mission itself devolved to the City of Goliad.
 The old mission's stones were also allowed to be removed and used for local construction.
-The city leased the site between 1848–1856, first for a Baptist school and then a Presbyterian school, but the building gradually fell into ruin.
+The city leased the site between 1848 and 1856, first for a Baptist school and then a Presbyterian school, but the building gradually fell into ruin.

 The mission ruins became part of the newly created Goliad State Park in 1931.
 In 1933, the Civil Works Administration began reconstruction of the stone chapel and granary following drawings from the National Park Service and San Antonio architect Atlee Ayres.
 Civilian Conservation Corps Company 3822(V), with funds provided by the Works Progress Administration, finished restoring the mission between 1935 and 1941.
 Additional construction in the 1960s and 1980s brought the mission back its 1749 appearance.

 The mission was listed on the National Register of Historic Places on August 22, 1977.
 The park is currently operated by the Texas Parks and Wildlife Department.